 If you want to get paid to write book reviews, there are plenty of other options publications or websites out there currently hiring reviewers, including:

 Just keep in mind, a lot of these publications are very competitive, so don’t expect easy money from the world of online book reviews!

-I want to include one more option for this post because this option, in my opinion, is the most sustainable out of everything I have listed.
+I want to include blogging as a way to earn money writing reviews because, in my opinion, this is the most sustainable method out of everything I have listed.